 This morning I got off the train on my way to the library at Penn, where I like to work sometimes, just like I did when I was a student there some 20 years ago.
 I’d taken the train from my neighborhood to University City station, renamed in just the last month to Penn Medicine Station.
 To me (and I suspect to others) this is an annoying change, but then again I’m old enough to remember people who found it annoying to hear the area called University City, as if the universities there owned the place when really it was just West Philly, the city, which belongs to us all.

 The short walk I make from the train station to the library takes me right past the museum.
 On this particular morning, despite my best efforts to feel cheerful, a prickly mood was starting to take hold.
 Who knows why.
 The start of a week of PMS, a looming therapy appointment, the stupid train, which was like a million degrees for some reason, all the jerks in this city with their stank attitudes; all of the above.
 I had work I was on my way to do but then I walked past the museum’s beautiful courtyard, with its fountain and massive iron gates, and my shadow self whispered, Let’s go see the mummies.
+So I went.

 I have visited the mummies many times over the years, usually alone.
 It’s a pretty reliable pick-me-up.
 It’s partly the atmosphere in that building, I think, with its highly appealing 1930s Indiana Jones vibe, but mostly it’s the ancient civilizations.
 There is something so incredibly comforting about an ancient civilization.
 Reading about the people, thinking about them, looking at their stuff—it’s all a kind of balm for my fried nerves, my never-ending sadness and confusion.
 Cuz look!
 They had makeup too!
 And hair combs and food bowls and bracelets.
 Music and gods, weddings and funerals.
 Just like us.
 They were hopeful and scared, in danger and in love, just like us.
-They made all these pretty things and this helped keep them safe, helped them organize and understand their lives, just like our objects and rituals help us, at least some of the time.
+They made all these pretty things and it wasn’t pointless, it helped keep them safe, helped them organize and understand their lives, just like our objects and rituals help us, at least some of the time.

 And now all those people are gone.
 Long, long gone, the ancient dead, either withered to a hard husk in the desert sand or meticulously wrapped and lying in a massive tomb shaped and painted to look just like them.
 I like wondering what their lives were like, what it felt like to be them.
 I also like not knowing, the impossibility of it.
-If none of their stuff had survived I guess we’d never know they’d existed, and it wouldn’t even matter, would it?
+If none of their stuff had survived I guess we’d never even know they’d existed, and it wouldn’t really matter, would it?
 We think we know so much but really we know so little, we’re just trying our best, and this not-knowing but still-trying unites us across time and place to all the ancient people, the ones we like to tell ourselves were primitive compared to us.